 What Are The Health Benefits of Whole Grains?

 After finding out the difference between whole grains and refined grains, I wanted to know how whole grains were beneficial to my diet.
-Focusing on the shortcomings of refined grains and processed foods was something I did when I first started my research.
+When I first started my research I Focused on the shortcomings of refined grains and processed foods.
 Now I actively focus on the amazing health benefits of whole foods.

 Whole grains contain disease-fighting phytochemicals and antioxidants.
 They also contain protein, B vitamins, vitamin E, magnesium, iron, and fiber.
 What does that mean for my health?
 According to Oldways Whole Grains Council consuming whole grains regularly provides several health benefits.
 Some of these include: